With the help of club historian Rick Glanvill and club statistician Paul Dutton, we look back on some past encounters with Monday's opponents...

 A year ago the matchday programme cover for West Ham’s visit was dedicated to the late, great Ray Wilkins, who had died four days earlier aged 61, and inside supporters unfurled banners in his honour.

 The game is not one the cultured midfielder would have savoured.
 The Hammers appeared there for the taking for the first hour but all Chelsea had to show for their efforts was a single Cesar Azpilicueta goal and two ruled out for offside.
 Midway through the second half the visitors realised a point was still viable and, perhaps inevitably, Javier Hernandez equalised three minutes after coming off the bench.

 A last-gasp Tommy Baldwin winner from a Tony Hateley knock-down against Sheffield Wednesday on Saturday 8 April 1967 took Chelsea to the club’s third FA Cup semi-final appearance in succession.
 ‘I just had a bang,’ admitted the Geordie forward.
 ‘I didn't connect properly but at least the direction was right.’

 West Ham’s last win at Stamford Bridge was in September 2002.
-Jimmy Floyd Hasselbaink opened the scoring with a penalty but goals from Jermain Defoe and Paolo Di Canio either side of the break put Glenn Roeder’s side in the driving seat.
-A sublime Gianfranco Zola free-kick brought the scores level, but another Di Canio goal seven minutes from time secured West Ham’s first win of the campaign.
+Hasselbaink opened the scoring with a penalty but Jermain Defoe and Paolo Di Canio either side of the break put Glenn Roeder’s side in the driving seat.
+A sublime Zola free-kick brought the scores level but another Di Canio goal seven minutes from time secured West Ham’s first win of the season.

 09/04/1966 Chelsea 6-2 West Ham